Rvhoyos/QuackedSMP/README.md

 # QuackedSMP

-Server-side mod for **Minecraft 26.1.2** (Fabric + NeoForge).
+Server-side mod for **Minecraft 26.2** (Fabric + NeoForge).
 Claims, skills, anti-grief, custom dims, shops, hardcore, and more.
 Optional browser admin panel for config, backups, players, and commands.

+Nothing to install on the client.

 ## Quick Start